 How Image Quality affects Maximum Print Size.

 A higher-quality image can be printed bigger than a blurrier one.
 But maximum print size is subjective, depending upon your viewing distance and acuity standards.
 Surprisingly, a giant billboard along a highway can be printed from a 3-megapixel camera!

 I’ve found that a good 8 or 10 megapixel camera made back in 2007 can create images for prints perceived as sharp when viewed at a distance equal to the print’s longer dimension (or further away).
-For example, a 30- by 20-inch print from an 8 megapixel DSLR camera looks acceptably sharp when viewed at about 30 inches.
-As of 2017, midsize cameras having 20 to 24 megapixels can make 30-inch prints that look sharp at about 18 inches away.
+For example, a 30- by 20-inch print from an 8-megapixel DSLR camera can look acceptably sharp when viewed at about 30 inches.
+As of 2017, midsize cameras having 20 to 24 megapixels can make well-shot 30-inch prints that look sharp at about 18 inches away.

 - A 20-foot-wide billboard produced from a good shot on a 3 megapixel camera (2000 x 1500 pixels) can look great viewed from 40 feet away, but may subjectively look fuzzier when viewed closer (according to formulas suggested further below).
 Now print that same image 8 inches wide (at 250 pixels per inch, or PPI) and hold it 16 inches away from your eyes, while standing 40 feet from the billboard.
 Both of these prints have the same viewing angle relative to your eye and will look equally sharp, despite the huge difference in print size (40 feet wide versus 8 inches).

 - appropriate shutter speed (fast enough to freeze subject motion and prevent shaky hands moving the camera during exposure; or slow enough to blur portions for artistic effect)

 - appropriate exposure and brightness

-- sufficiently low ISO setting to reduce noise
+- sufficiently low ISO setting to reduce noise, or sufficiently high for artistic texture

 - better sensor & processor: larger sensor, latest technology (such as backside illumination, BSI), better processor efficiency, higher signal-to-noise ratio